matiasmm/SpecialComments/README.md

 This is the problem it tries to solve:
 ======================================

-Supouse you are a developer who works in a team with a designer.
+Suppose you are a developer who works in a team with a designer.

 Your designer, gives you a set of pure HTML template files like: